amcginlay/concourse-getting-started/gcp/README.md

 ### Linux Install

-These instructions assume you're SSH'd into an Ubuntu jumpbox in your target GCP project as the `ubuntu` user.
-GCP Ubuntu installs _should_ have the GCP `gcloud` utility included as standard.
+The Linux instructions assume you're already SSH'd into a standard GCP Ubuntu VM residing in your target GCP project.
+You should be logged on as the `ubuntu` user.
+GCP Ubuntu has the `gcloud` utility included as standard.

 ```
 sudo apt-get install unzip make ruby